Use Case

 What gets sent?

-A PDF document — demand letter, notice, contract, statement — printed, stuffed in an envelope, and mailed via USPS Certified Mail.
+A PDF document — demand letter, notice, contract, statement — validated, prepared, and mailed via USPS Certified Mail.

 What proof do you get?